craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 In many rooms on this level, "Elsewhere" is mentioned.
 This is a theoretical place for you to attach Kailkeep to your setting, or add your own content, if you'd like.
 In any case, these places need not exist if this is sounds like more work than worth to you (and call your union rep., please).

 ##### 1a.
 Guest Stairs
-A twenty five foot square room contains an ornate staircase leading from one of the many surface level entrances to Kailkeep.
+A twenty-five foot square room contains an ornate staircase leading from one of the many surface level entrances to Kailkeep.
 It has only one other point of egress, a damaged wooden door to the west.

 **Staircase.**
 **Wall Detail.**
 **Secret Door.**

 ##### 1b.
 Preparation Room
+Once a room for final preparations by people before entering the common room before their king, now a alarm signal for the occupants of this place.

 **Egress.**
 **Furniture.**